 BetaNews writes about all subjects tech and IT, but with a pronounced emphasis on topics that concern a user’s security and privacy.
 Their Twitter account mostly tweets their own content and the occasional deal on some of their books (print and electronic form).

 — BetaNews.com (@BetaNews) April 26, 2017

-Ghacks is technology and IT magazine headquartered in Germany.
-Cybersecurity is only a section of their interest so not all of their Tweets will be security related.
-However, they do delve in news stories about more technical subjects, which might be useful in some way for cybersec readers.
+Ghacks is a technology and IT magazine headquartered in Germany.
+Cybersecurity is only a section of their interest so not all of their Tweets will be security-related.
+However, they do delve into news stories about more technical subjects, which might be useful in some way for cybersec readers.

 — ghacksnews (@ghacksnews) April 25, 2017

 ITWire is one of Australia’s leading IT and technology magazines.
 Their news articles and tweets frequently cover cybersecurity and consumer privacy subjects, but with an Australian overview.
 A recommended Twitter account for Aussies the world over.

 — iTWire – Latest News (@iTWire) April 24, 2017